NUadS/Orbital2020clone/README.md

 Problem Motivation: Currently, there is a lack of a common platform for survey conductors to publicise their surveys to the NUS community.
 As such, many students often take to various social media platforms such as Telegram, Instagram etc. to call for respondents.
 However, requests for survey respondents through such means are usually ignored as respondents do not see any form of benefits.
 Furthermore, the constant influx of messages and posts on social media platforms means that such surveys are usually neglected.

-Aim: The aim of this project is to create a one-stop, comprehensive platform (mobile application/website) where survey conductors can conveniently source for survey respondents and also to create incentives for the NUS community to participate in surveys.
+Aim: The aim of this project is to create a one-stop, comprehensive platform (website) where survey conductors can conveniently source for survey respondents and also to create incentives for the NUS community to participate in surveys.
 By resolving the lack of response motivation and lack of survey outreach, survey conductors can obtain a higher diversity/quantity/quality of responses and survey respondents can unlock attractive benefits while offering help through sharing their opinions.

 Proposed Core Features:
 1. Index, Login, Logout